Back to Product Page

 Money

-Double wall cover for greater sling life
+Double-wall cover for greater sling life.

-EN360 and larger Tuflex feature Tufhide wear resistant
+EN360 and larger Tuflex roundslings feature Tufhide

 Tuff-Tag provides required OSHA information for the